Herbert Lindinger: Work and career

-In the 1950s he worked alongside Hans Gugelot and Dieter Rams designing audio equipment for Braun.
+In the 1950s he worked alongside Hans Gugelot, Otl Aicher, Herbert Hirche, and Dieter Rams designing audio equipment for Braun.

-He was a lecturer at the Ulm School of Design (HfG) from 1963 to 1968, and subsequently, from 1971 to 1998, a professor and Director of the Institute for Industrial Design at the University of Hanover.
+He was a lecturer at the Ulm School of Design (HfG) from 1962 to 1968, and subsequently, from 1971 to 1998, a professor and Director of the Institute for Industrial Design at the University of Hanover.

+Lindinger is known for his designs for trams and subway cars in Stuttgart, Hannover, Hamburg, Frankfurt, and Berlin.
+He also designed the Sirio (12 pitch) and Ulm (10 pitch) typefaces used by Olivetti typewriters.

 A 2017 German postage stamp honouring "Design from Germany" features Lindinger and his design for the Stuttgart light rail cars.

 In 2022, a German court ruled that Lindinger's design of the fabric used for the seat covers of the city’s public transport system was protected by copyright.
 As a result, the public transportation company BVG was temporarily barred from selling products and merchandise (including tea towels to sneakers) using the popular design.
-Bloomberg noted that "While it has been resolved amicably, the fight reveals how passionate people can get about public transit seat covers — designs that many of us see every day, but which very often fall far outside the boundaries of conventional good taste."
-A settlement was letter reached.
+Bloomberg noted that "the fight reveals how passionate people can get about public transit seat covers – designs that many of us see every day, but which very often fall far outside the boundaries of conventional good taste."
+A settlement was later reached.